John Y. Takekawa

 Effects of the South Bay Salt Pond Restoration Project (San Francisco Bay, California) on Mud Flats and their Carrying Capacity for Small Shorebirds

-We determined that the intertidal mud flat study site was already at carrying capacity for small shorebirds during spring migration.
-In fact, additional foraging resources in the region were critical during this period to maintain existing numbers of small shorebirds.
+We determined that the intertidal mud flat study site adjacent to Ravenswood Pond SF2 was already at carrying capacity for small shorebirds during spring migration.

 Effects of regional wetland restoration on the Alviso Shoals of the South San Francisco Bay: migratory bird ecology, food webs, and sediment supply - Phase I Data Summary Update